AI4Finance-Foundation/AI4Finance-Education/ColumbiaUniversity/GR5398/README.md

 2. Perform feature engineering: based on OHLCV data to make company technical analysis indicators such as MACD, RSI; based on company fundamental data to make fundamental indicators such as EPS, ROI, ROE, P/E, P/S; and convert it into machine learning data format

-Your Delivery: code and a CSV file with quarterly data of S&P 500 stocks image.png
+*Your Delivery*: code and a CSV file with quarterly data of S&P 500 stocks image.png

 ### Phase II: Stock Selection and Portfolio Allocation with Backtesting Results